 Mel Arsenault

-Mel Arsenault holds a Master's degree in sculpture and ceramics from Concordia University, where she previously obtained a Bachelor's degree in painting and drawing.
+Mel Arsenault holds a Master's degree in Sculpture and Ceramics from Concordia University, where she also earned a Bachelor's degree in Painting and Drawing.
 She is grateful to live and work in Tiohtiá:ke/Montreal, located on unceded Indigenous lands.
-Her work has been featured in several group exhibitions (Nuit Chromatic, Nuit Blanche, Projet Casa, Peinture fraîche and Nouvelle Construction, Art Souterrain, Centre Clark, Arusha Gallery/G-B), as well as in the solo exhibition Mélanger les Histoires at La Guilde.
-She participated in a residency at the Guldagergaard International Ceramic Research Centre in Denmark and was delivered the Outstanding Work and Meaningful Contribution to Ceramics award from Concordia University.
+Her work has been featured in several group exhibitions and fairs in Canada (Art Toronto, Nuit Chromatic, Nuit Blanche, Projet Casa, Peinture fraîche, Nouvelle Construction, Art Souterrain, Circa, Centre Clark), in England with Arusha Gallery, and in the US at Untitled, Art Miami Beach.
+Recent solo exhibitions include Shifting Histories at La Guilde (2020), Le jardin des astrocytes at Galerie Nicolas Robert (2021), and Attendre dans le jardin des astrocytes que le matin revienne (2022).
+Arsenault participated in a residency at the Guldagergaard International Ceramic Research Centre in Denmark and was awarded the Outstanding Work and Meaningful Contribution to Ceramics award from Concordia University.
+She is deeply thankful for the support of Carolyn and Richard Renaud, as well as the Conseil des arts et des lettres du Québec.

 Art Toronto - Discover section